clemsonacm/hackpack/presents/vim/vim.markdown

 Antipatterns
 ============
---TODO maybe include some numbers on just how important it is to be efficient?
---TODO I don't have any specific numbers, just a concept I wanted to introduce
 +   A bad way of doing something that becomes habit
     +   `ddO` instead of `S`
 	+	`dbx` instead of `daw`